Senozoid/ZC1-handbook/Handbook/Combat.md

 ## Combat Modifiers

-Combat modifiers are the modifiers which affect the combat stats of a combatant during each turn of combat.
-The following stats are combat stats:

-- turnrate
-- speed
-- accuracy
-- evasion
-- Dmg
-- Def
+Combat modifiers modify [combat stats](Glossary.md#combat-stats), and are applied on top of skill modifiers.
 The order of applying combat modifiers is as below:

 Racial -> Class -> Enchantment -> Effect -> Opposition -> Chaos \
 [Within each type, additive modifiers are applied on top of multiplicative ones]